TomographicImaging/iDVC/docs/source/dvc_steps.rst

 If you would like your mask to cover more than one area, or you would like to increase the area of the mask, tick the **Extend Mask** checkbox.
 Then you can draw another region and press **Extend Mask** to extend the mask to this region as well.

-Saving and Loading a mask
+Saving and loading a mask
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 The most recent mask you have created will automatically be saved, but if you would like to create a new mask, you will be prompted to then save the previous one, otherwise it will be discarded.